jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 **Congratulations!** You have just list your first item!
 You can access the Item’s VIP throw the permalink attribute.

 If you have some questions regarding how to get your access token to list items, please refer to the [getting started](/getting-started) tutorial.
 In addition, if you wish to validate your item before listing, check out the [item validation](/validate-item) tutorial.

+**Note:** If you get any errors trying to post your item, please refer to the [selling conditions](http://www.mercadolibre.com/jm/ml.faqs.framework.main.FaqsController?pageId=FAQ&faqId=2407&categId=COST&type=FAQ) page.

 ## Special considerations for real estate, vehicles & services {#further-consideration}